 So if cohabitation has basically become a normative behavior, why are these laws still on the books in some states?
 We cannot say for sure, but it is likely because some politicians see it as a way of maintaining the perceived superiority of marriage over other relationship states.
 In addition, some politicians are probably unwilling to try and repeal cohabitation laws at the risk of alienating “family values” voters.

-Regardless of the reason, it is high time that these laws were repealed once and for all because there is no rational or scientific basis for discriminating against cohabiting partners.
+Regardless of the reason, it is high time that these laws were repealed because there is no rational or scientific basis for discriminating against cohabiting partners.
 For instance, although it is often argued that cohabitation is detrimental to couples who go on to marry, this is not necessarily the case.
 Research has found that engaged couples are equally likely to have long-term marriages (i.e., marriages that last at least 15 years) regardless of whether the partners live together first.1 In addition, although it is often argued that marriage offers unique health benefits to the partners involved, recent research has found that having any type of long-term relationship (regardless of whether the couple is married or just living together) is linked to better health outcomes than being single .

 Fortunately, lawmakers in Virginia are currently contemplating repeal, which would give new meaning to the state's travel slogan “Virginia is for lovers.”
 But let’s hope that the other three states join suit soon because it’s time for cohabitation laws to “shack up” with all of the other outdated sex laws in the dustbins of history.